Professional Dispositions Policy

 Upon applying to the EPP, candidates will receive a copy of the dispositions for educators established by TWU’s Council for Educator Preparation.
 An explanation of these dispositions can be located on the College of Professional Education (COPE) and Department of Teacher Education websites, in Curriculum & Instruction (i.e., EDUC) course syllabi, in the EPP Student Handbooks, and in the Clinical Student Teacher Handbook.

-As part of the EPP application process, each candidate will submit a signed commitment contract acknowledging awareness and understanding of the dispositions.
+As part of the EPP application process, each candidate will submit a signed commitment contract acknowledging awareness and understanding of the Texas Educators Code of Ethics and the TWU EPP’s Professional Dispositions Policy.
 Over the course of their preparation program, candidates will be evaluated to ensure they are upholding the standards in the dispositions policy.
 This policy will apply only to those candidates seeking educator certification through TWU.

 - Adherence to established classroom, program, department/division, college, university, public-school, and neighborhood policies.